Xeon: E5-14xx/24xx series "Sandy Bridge-EN" and E5-16xx/26xx/46xx-series "Sandy Bridge-EP"

 The Xeon E5-16xx processors follow the previous Xeon 3500/3600-series products as the high-end single-socket platform, using the LGA 2011 package introduced with this processor.
 They share the Sandy Bridge-E platform with the single-socket Core i7-38xx and i7-39xx processors.
 The CPU chips have no integrated GPU but eight CPU cores, some of which are disabled in the entry-level products.
 The Xeon E5-26xx line has the same features but also enables multi-socket operation like the earlier Xeon 5000-series and Xeon 7000-series processors.

 E5-14xx v2/24xx v2 series "Ivy Bridge-EN" and E5-16xx v2/26xx v2/46xx v2 series "Ivy Bridge-EP"

 The Xeon E5 v2 line was an update, released in September 2013 to replace the original Xeon E5 processors with a variant based on the Ivy Bridge shrink.
 The maximum number of CPU cores was raised to 12 per processor module and the total L3 cache was upped to 30 MB.
 The consumer version of the Xeon E5-16xx v2 processor is the Core i7-48xx and 49xx.

 E7-28xx v2/48xx v2/88xx v2 series "Ivy Bridge-EX"

 The Xeon E7 v2 line was an update, released in February 2014 to replace the original Xeon E7 processors with a variant based on the Ivy Bridge shrink.
-There was no Sandy Bridge version of these processors.
+There was no Sandy Bridge version of these processors but rather a Westmere version.